moesteelo/bikesharing/README.md

 # bikesharing 	:bike: :cityscape:
 # **Overview**
-The purpose of this project is to analyze how
+The purpose of this project is to analyze how citi biek share